fubar2/treeval_gal/treevalgal/README.md

 Only a solitary telomere.
 Does the bird need a different telomere repeat?

+Fixes for the uninformative wiggle track names will be live on EU shortly....

 Sample image after manually adding a dot plot:

 ![image](https://github.com/fubar2/treeval_gal/assets/6016266/1d30a3ec-0193-4532-97a9-c31f547e49a5)